Propulsion Trades for a 2035-2040 Solar Gravitational Lens Mission: Propulsion models used for engineering trades

-A central system variable is the \emph{total} specific mass $\alpha_{\rm tot}$ (kg/kW$_e$) of the power and propulsion package (reactor, shielding, conversion, radiators, power management and distribution (PMAD), power processing Unit (PPU), thrusters).
-We use the simple dry-mass closure
+A central system variable is the integrated stage-level specific mass \(\alphatot\), which includes the reactor and shielding, power conversion, heat rejection, power management and distribution (PMAD), power processing unit (PPU), thrusters, gimbals, harnessing, and representative redundancy.
+The dry-mass closure used for the lower-bound trades is